 Through engagement with this curriculum, teachers and students will be well acquainted with Norman Rockwell’s Four Freedoms and the cultural and historical precepts surrounding them.
 They are designed to inspire thought-provoking discourse about the images within their time, as well as significance of these enduring ideals in our world today.

-Leadership Support: Jay Alix, The Alix Foundation, George Lucas Family Foundation
+Leadership Support: Jay Alix, The Alix Foundation, The Hobson/Lucas Family Foundation

 Major Support: Anonymous, Michael Barkin, Helen Bing, Elephant Rock Foundation, Annie and Ned Lamont, Ted Slavin

 Ford Foundation, Heritage Auctions, National Endowment for the Arts